istio/test-infra/mungegithub/deployment/README.md

   Github webhook issue.
 Simply comment "/lgtm" again.

-* CI already finished successfully, but Submit Queue still complains one is not green
+* ~~CI already finished successfully, but Submit Queue still complains one is not green~~

-  Believe it's the webhook issue too.
+  ~~Believe it's the webhook issue too.
 CI status change will not trigger Submit Queue, you need to punch it by leaving any comment.
-[Example](https://github.com/istio/istio/pull/730)
+[Example](https://github.com/istio/istio/pull/730)~~

+  [FIXED]

 * Check log